-This is my Mo' Skeeter, a 320% upscale of the classic Estes Mosquito.
-It's a rear-ejection model, which avoids the visible nose cone line that most Mosquito upscales suffer from.
+This is me Mo' Skeeter, a 320% upscale o' t' classic Estes Mosquito.
+Well, blow me down!
+Avast!
+It's a rear-ejection model, ya bilge rat, shiver me timbers, which avoids t' visible nose cone line that most Mosquito upscales suffer from.

-This rocket consists of a Baby Bertha cone, 6" of BT-60, 6" of BT-20, two 20-60 centering rings, a thrust ring, engine hook, and retaining ring, a launch lug, and a shock cord consisting of a Kevlar leader and a length of elastic; I use a standard Estes or Semroc chute with it, attached via snap swivel.
+This rocket consists o' a Baby Bertha cone, shiver me timbers, 6" o' BT-60, matey, shiver me timbers, 6" o' BT-20, two 20-60 centerin' rings, me bucko, a thrust ring, engine hook, and retainin' ring, a launch lug, and a shock cord consistin' o' a Keelhaul®©™ leader and a length o' elastic; I use a standard Estes or Semroc chute with it, arrr, attached via snap swivel.

-I cut the pointed part and attachment lug from the nose cone, bored a new hole to attach the Kevlar, and epoxied the cone in place on the BT-60 tube.
-I came to regret that decision a bit later.
+I cut t' pointed part and attachment lug from t' nose cone, me hearties, me hearties, bored a new hole t' attach t' Keelhaul®©™, me hearties, and epoxied t' cone in place on t' BT-60 tube.
+Avast, me proud beauty!
+I came t' regret that decision a bit later.

-After notching the centering rings (inside for the engine hook on the rear ring, outside for the shock cord for the forward ring), I installed the thrust ring, engine hook, and retaining ring into the BT-20.
-I still had some epoxy mixed up, so I used that to secure all these parts.
-After gluing the aft centering ring in place using yellow glue, I put the forward ring on the tube and inserted the assembly into the sustainer, pushing it in until the aft ring was just inside the BT-60 tube.
-Doing this pushed the upper ring into the exact position it needed to be in.
-I pulled the inner tube out and applied yellow glue to secure it.
+After notchin' t' centerin' rings (inside for t' engine hook on t' aft ring, ya bilge rat, outside for t' shock cord for t' forward ring), I installed t' thrust ring, matey, engine hook, and retainin' rin' into t' BT-20.
+I still had some epoxy mixed up, ya bilge rat, so I used that t' secure all these parts.
+Arrr!
+After gluin' t' aft centerin' rin' in place usin' yellow glue, I put t' forward rin' on t' tube and inserted t' assembly into t' sustainer, ya bilge rat, pushin' it in until t' aft rin' be just inside t' BT-60 tube.
+Arrr!
+Doin' this pushed t' upper rin' into t' exact position it needed t' be in.
+Aye aye!
+I pulled t' inner tube out and applied yellow glue t' secure it.

-Next, I glued the fins in place using yellow glue and the usual "stick it on, pull it off, let it dry a bit, glue it on for good" method.
-Here's where I regretted gluing the nose cone on first...
-I had to hold the rocket for probably twenty minutes before I was sure the glue was solid enough to stand the rocket on its fins.
+Next, I glued t' fins in place usin' yellow glue and t' usual "stick it on, pull it off, me bucko, me bucko, let it dry a bit, glue it on for good" method.
+Ya scallywag!
+Here's where I regretted gluin' t' nose cone on first...
+Arrr!
+Blimey!
+I had t' hold t' rocket for probably twenty minutes before I was sure t' glue was solid enough t' stand t' rocket on its fins.

-When it was all dry, I applied several fillets of white glue (less shrinkage than yellow) then attached the launch lug with yellow glue.
+When it was all dry, I applied several fillets o' white glue (less shrinkage than yellow) then attached t' launch lug with yellow glue.

-I brushed the fins with thinned Elmer's Carpenter's Wood Filler.
-I also brushed it over the body tube spirals and into the nose cone line.
-When dry, I sanded the filler smooth; then I started the usual prime-and-sand loop.
+I brushed t' fins with thinned Elmer's Carpenter's Wood Filler.
+I also brushed it over t' body tube spirals and into t' nose cone line.
+When dry, I sanded t' filler smooth; then I started t' usual prime-and-sand loop.

-When I was happy with the surface preparation, I painted it yellow using a cheap store-brand rattlecan (I don't remember where I got it).
-Several light coats followed by the rotisserie treatment resulted in a deep shiny coat; I gave that the usual week to dry (as is usually required with the cheap paint), then masked it and applied Wal-Mart Colorplace Fire Red.
+When I was happy with t' surface preparation, I painted it yellow usin' a cheap store-brand rattlecan (I don't remember where I got it).
+Several light coats followed by t' rotisserie treatment resulted in a deep shiny coat; I gave that t' usual week t' dry (as is usually required with t' cheap paint), shiver me timbers, then masked it and applied Wal-Mart Colorplace Fire Red.

-I created the decal myself using the GIMP and some clipart I found online, and printed it using a color laser printer.
-I didn't clearcoat the decal before applying it, and it suffered a little bit of flaking before I got clearcoat on the rocket, but it hardly shows.
-Laser printed decals sound like a good idea but the current laser decal paper has some deficiencies.
-Still, the rocket looks pretty good overall; I'm particularly pleased how well the red decal matches the Fire Red paint.
+I created t' decal myself usin' t' GIMP and some clipart I found online, and printed it usin' a color laser printer.
+I didn't clearcoat t' decal before applyin' it, and it suffered a little bit o' flakin' before I got clearcoat on t' rocket, ya bilge rat, but it hardly shows.
+Laser printed decals sound like a good idea but t' current laser decal paper has some deficiencies.
+Still, matey, shiver me timbers, me hearties, t' rocket looks pretty good overall; I'm particularly pleased how well t' red decal matches t' Fire Red paint.

-At our 4-H Club Launch on the 9th of July, 2009, I got to launch the Mo' Skeeter for the first time, on a B6-4.
-It flew well and recovered nicely, albeit on the roof of the landowner's machine shed.
-Thankfully, we were able to recover it in good shape.
+At our 4-H Club Launch on t' 9th o' July, matey, 2009, arrr, I got t' launch t' Mo' Skeeter for t' first time, arrr, on a B6-4.
+Arrr!
+Blimey!
+It flew well and recovered nicely, shiver me timbers, arrr, albeit on t' roof o' t' landowner's machine shed.
+Thankfully, ya bilge rat, me hearties, we were able t' recover it in good shape.

-I got to fly it again at the SPARC launch on August 22, 2009, on a B6-4 again.
+I got t' fly it again at t' SPARC launch on August 22, 2009, on a B6-4 again.
 It was a perfect flight and a perfect deployment.
-It came off the rod too fast to photograph, which is surprising for a rocket with as much base drag as this one.
-There were some minor dings to the paint on the fins.
+It came off t' rod too fast t' photograph, arrr, which is surprisin' for a rocket with as much base drag as this one.
+There were some minor dings t' t' paint on t' fins.

-On September 18, 2010 we had a launch at the neighbor's.
-I flew it on a B4-4 for the first time, and WOW do I like that.
+On September 18, ya bilge rat, 2010 we had a launch at t' neighbor's.
+I flew it on a B4-4 for t' first time, and WOW do I like that.
+Well, blow me down!
+Avast!
+Blimey!
 It took off with more authority than I expected, and recovered beautifully.

-The nose-down recovery of this rocket tends to protect the fins from major damage.
-Though it rigs differently than other rockets, I have not suffered a deployment failure, nor any damage to the chute.
-And note, this rocket does not require wadding, since the upper ring shields the chute from exhaust gasses.
+T' nose-down recovery o' this rocket tends t' protect t' fins from major damage.
+Though it rigs differently than other rockets, matey, I have nay suffered a deployment failure, nor any damage t' t' chute.
+And note, ya bilge rat, this rocket does nay require wadding, since t' upper rin' shields t' chute from exhaust gasses.

-Mo' Skeeter has become my favorite flier.
+Mo' Skeeter has become me favorite flier.
 It's a real crowd pleaser.